 There is an expectation that pent-up consumer spending will provide a strong lift to the economy as we move deeper into the year.
-The fact that the credit performance of US corporates has held up far more robustly than most anticipated has allowed the banking sector, which was already in much better shape going into the pandemic than it was going into the global financial crisis, to release billions of dollars' worth of loan reserves since the turn of the year.
+The fact that the credit performance of US corporates has held up far more robustly than most anticipated, with much-milder-than-expected impact on loan defaults to-date, has allowed the banking sector, which was already in much better shape going into the pandemic than it was going into the global financial crisis, to release billions of dollars' worth of loan reserves unused since the turn of the year.
+Banks set aside capital as a form of insurance in the event of a considerable increase in defaults.

-The increase in long-dated US treasury yields (see Figure 2) may reflect a shift in focus to the potentially inflationary impact of stimulus spending, in particular.
+The increase in long-dated US treasury yields (reflecting an equivalent decrease in the price of the bonds) (see Figure 2) may reflect a shift in focus to the potentially inflationary impact of stimulus spending, in particular.
 As well as directly benefitting NAIT's banking sector holdings (financials were 19% of the portfolio, as at 31 January 2021), this has been reflective of greater confidence in the trajectory of a post-pandemic recovery.
 Vaccine announcements, which began in earnest during November 2020, provided the early catalyst for rotation back into several of the value-focused sectors that NAIT allocates to.
 However, the renaissance of value investing has a long way to go just to get back to the relative position at the start of 2020, as Figure 1 illustrates, while also laying bare just how significantly value has underperformed over the past decade.